Sandeep101drj/Data_analysis_tableau/README.md

 ### Interactive Dashboards
 Interactive dashboards were created to allow users to explore data at various levels of detail, from overarching trends to specific product and customer insights.

-## Objective
-The goal of this project is to:
-- **Maximize profitability** by identifying key factors influencing sales and profit.
-- **Optimize operations** through strategic decisions related to delivery and inventory.
-- **Enhance customer retention** by understanding and targeting high-value customers.
-- **Improve pricing strategies** by studying the impact of discounts.
-- **Support marketing efforts** through insights on segment-specific and seasonal trends.

 ## Conclusion
 The comprehensive analysis provided by this Tableau dashboard equips the seller with the tools to: